dploeger/aliasmanager/README.md

 The frontend based on [Vuejs](https://vuejs.org) can be found at https://github.com/dploeger/aliasmanager-client.

-The API-Server mostly consists of a login endpoint, that generates a JWT token and an account endpoint that provides CRUD operations for the specific aliases.
+The API-Server mostly consists of an authentication endpoint, that generates a JWT token and an account endpoint that provides CRUD operations for the specific aliases.

 It requires a connection to an existing LDAP-Server that it can manage.